Md-Hossain-Tanjim/Blog-App-Project/README.md

-# A Simple Blog web application built with Django.
+# A Simple Blog Web Application built with Django.
 This app allows users to create, edit, delete, and view blog posts.

 Features